-Unfortunately, with the proliferation of smartphone users and the freemium model, so does user expectations from the apps they are being offered.
+Unfortunately, with the growth of smartphone users and the freemium model, so do user expectations from the apps they are being offered.
 They don’t just want the games to be ‘new’, but also be able to cater to what they have been looking for.

 So we dug deeper to understand the main challenges of the player lifecycle and came up with a quick step-by-step to solve them.
-Here’s taking a look at the solutions:
+Here are the solutions:

 1. Understand where the engagement is

-First and foremost step to increase your player’s lifecycle is to understand where the real engagement is.
+The first and foremost step to increase your player’s lifecycle is to understand where the real engagement is.
 Look at your app user data to identify where your most engaged users are.
-These are the people who are more likely to become your app ambassadors, recommend your game to their circles and help you grow organically.
+These are the people who are more likely to become your app ambassadors, recommend your game to their circles, and help you grow organically.

 User engagement is actually the real measure of the game’s monetization.
 And early on engagement with active users, will help you create custom in-app journeys to keep them engaged and motivated.
-This also gives you the opportunity to create referral campaigns that are targeted at offering them some value in the game.
+This will also give you an opportunity to create referral campaigns that are targeted at offering them some value in the game.

 2. Create personalized player journeys